 At heart, Anthony is an environmental conservationist and a teacher, trained in environmental science and education, with an ardent commitment to the natural world.
 His passion for environmental protection and education, coupled with his love of water and diving, makes being a part of ReefCI unique and extremely exciting!

-Anthony has two passions that have guided him throughout his 38 years – environmental protection and education.
+Anthony has two passions that have guided him throughout his life– environmental protection and education.
 He has had two careers in pursuit of these passions –wildlife biologist and teacher.
 As a wildlife biologist he worked on endangered species projects in several western states of the USA, from the cute and cuddly endangered pygmy rabbit to the majestic but critically endangered Mexican Wolf.
 As a teacher, Anthony is certified in science and social studies and enjoys sharing knowledge about our fascinating natural world and various cultures.
 He has a B.S. in Fish and Wildlife Conservation from Oregon State University, a B.A. in History and Masters in Education from the University of Kentucky.

 Anthony has an insatiable appetite for knowledge, rather it be about the natural world or cultures.
 He also has an insatiable appetite for chocolate and peanut butter!
 Please keep it hidden as he has no power to resist!